 Hello World

-One subtle difference between the go run and go build/go install commands is, go run requires the name of the .go file as an argument.
+One difference between the go run and go build/go install commands is, go run requires the name of the .go file as an argument.

 Under the hood, go run works much similar to go build.
 Instead of compiling and installing the program to the current directory, it compiles the file to a temporary location and runs the file from that location.
 If you are interested to know the location where go run compiles the file to, please run go run with the --work argument.